-Perry \p(er)-ry\ as a boy's name (also used as girl's name Perry), is pronounced PARE-ee.
-Surname and a short form of Peregrine (Latin) "traveler, wanderer".
+Perry [per-ry] as a boys' name (also used less widely as girls' name Perry) is pronounced PARE-ee.
+It is of Latin origin, and the meaning of Perry is "traveler, wanderer".
+Surname and a short form of Peregrine.
 Also possibly derived from an Old English word referring to a person who lived or worked around a pear tree.
 Modern use has been inspired by fictional detective Perry Mason.
 Matthew Calbraith Perry was the Americal naval officer who established American trade relations with Japan in 1854.
 Singer Perry Como; designer Perry Ellis.

 1 more related form via Peregrine: Peregryn.

 How popular is Perry?

 Perry is a very popular first name for men (#287 out of 1220, Top 23%) and also a very popular surname for all people (#97 out of 150436, Top 1%).
 (2000 U.S. Demographics)

 Perry reached its highest position of #112 in the U.S. in the 1880s, and is at #1280 presently.
 (Top Baby Names, 2015)